nolash/eth-bb/README.md

 The [eth-monitor](https://git.defalsify.org/eth-monitor) tool enables syncing the transactions of the chain network with arbitrary processing code.
 The tools has a lot of features and switches to control its behavior, so please refer to the repository readme or its man page for details on how to use it.

 The `eth_bb.filter` package can be referenced on the command line when invoking `eth-monitor`, which stores all transactions matching the `add(bytes32,bytes32)` signature to be processed.

-This will save each matching transaction to a row in an sqlite database.
+There are currently three filters to handle resolution and storage of the matching transactions:

+* `eth_bb.filter.mem`: effectively noop (base class for fs)
+* `eth_bb.filter.fs`: stores records on filesystem, appended to `<bbpath>/<author>/<topic>/<YYYYMMDD>`
+* `eth_bb.filter.sqlite`: stores records in sqlite database)

+In the example below the sqlite flavor is used.
 It can be invoked against (future) transactions for the smart contract as:

 `eth-monitor --exec <contract_address> --filter eth_bb.filter --head`